k247tEK/archVM-Hyper-V/README.md

 ### [Setting up SSH on the installation image](#setupsshinstall)

-To setup OS using SSH session, set keybord language, find IP address of virtual machine & set the root password.
+To setup OS using SSH session, set keyboard language, find IP address of virtual machine & set the root password.

 - set your keyboard layout using `loadkeys`.